 - Opt-out Forms will be distributed at the beginning of the school year and will also available by clicking here.

-- Opt-out Forms must be returned to the school by Meet the Teacher Night in September.
+- Opt-out Forms must be returned to the school by Meet the Teacher Night on Aug 28.

 - Please use the Student Directory to contact other parents at any time.
 You are welcome to check on Homecoming plans or weekend activities, set up a carpool, etc.

 Students in ALL GRADES are assigned math, reading, and science assignments for the summer.
 These assignments and expectations can be found here: http://www.powerscatholic.org/summer-assignments.html

 All students and parents must read the “1:1 Technology Policies and Procedures” addendum to the Parent/Student Handbook and sign the included form.
 This form must be submitted before your student will be allowed to use any school computers or personal computing device (like their iPad) during the school day.
 The document can be found by clicking here.